MELDProject/meld_graph/docs/install_native.md

 # Native installation

-The native installation of the MELD graph enables more freedom to change the code and run your the scripts and notebook to train / evaluate your own classifier.
+The native installation of MELD graph is recommended for Mac users.
+It is also recommended for users that want to change/ edit the code to train / evaluate their own classifiers or to run the notebooks to regenerate the figures from the paper.

 ::::{tab-set}
 :::{tab-item} Mac